-- Non-Scheduled Banks: The banks which are established for special and definite objective and operate under the acts that are enacted for meeting up those objectives, are termed as Non-Scheduled Banks.
+- Non-Scheduled Banks: The banks which are established for special and definite objective and operate under any act act but are not Scheduled Banks.
 These banks cannot perform all functions of scheduled banks.

 - State Owned Commercial Banks (SOCBs): There are 6 SOCBs which are fully or majorly owned by the Government of Bangladesh.

-- Private Commercial Banks (PCBs): There are 39 private commercial banks which are majorly owned by the private entities.
+- Private Commercial Banks (PCBs): There are 42 private commercial banks which are majorly owned by individuals/the private entities.
 PCBs can be categorized into two groups:

 - Islami Shariah based PCBs: There are 8 Islami Shariah based PCBs in Bangladesh and they execute banking activities according to Islami Shariah based principles i.e. Profit-Loss Sharing (PLS) mode.